 Research organisations, funding organisations and institutes of higher education can make use of the curriculum vitae template when they prepare their own guidelines.
 Organisations are advised to follow the headings and structure of the template when they prepare their own guidelines.

-TENK recommends using the template unaltered in order to ensure that the writer of the curriculum vitae complies with responsible conduct of research.
+TENK recommends that organisations adopt the template in its original format.
+However, specific instructions on how to use the template must be provided in each situation.
+This is to ensure that the writer of the curriculum vitae complies with responsible conduct of research.

 The curriculum vitae template is recommended to be used alongside the Good practice in researcher evaluation.
 Recommendation for the responsible evaluation of a researcher in Finland, produced by the Federation of Finnish Learned Societies.